vertuzz/fullstack-challenge/README.md

     - Provide a brief README detailing how to set up and run your application.

 7. **Bonus**:
-    - **Optimization**: Propose and implement at least one optimization that can help the application perform better under increased data loads.
+    - **Optimization**: Propose at least one optimization that can help the application perform better under increased data loads.
-    - **Additional Feature**: Propose and implement a feature you believe would enhance the user's experience while managing their property list.
+    - **Additional Feature**: Propose a feature you believe would enhance the user's experience while managing their property list.